tlstommy/PiInk/README.md

 ## Installation

-To install, clone the repository, run the install script, and follow the script's installation instructions.
+To install, clone the repository, run the install script, and follow the on-screen instructions:

 ```bash
 git clone https://github.com/tlstommy/PiInk.git